“… I pray…grant me mercy in the sight of this man [King Artaxerxes]…” (Nehemiah 1:11).

 A mark of a godly leader is one who prayerfully plans his strategy.

 My prayer—May all my plans be made with prayer to You for guidance.
 You know the best plans and the perfect timing, so I will pray and plan; plan and pray.

-This is part 4 in my series on godly leadership.
-Be sure to check out:
+This is Part 4 in my series on godly leadership.
+To read my other posts, please click here.